yonis-savary/sharp-php/Docs/core/logging.md

 $logger->info("Hello output !");
 ```

-And yet, calling `Logger::getInstance()` or store it inside an object can be tedious too
+Yet, calling `Logger::getInstance()` or store it inside a variable can be tedious too !
-(especially if you're debugging your application),
+(Especially if you're debugging your application),
-to address this, some shortcuts where made in [Helpers/helpers.php](../../Helpers/helpers.php)
+to address this, some shortcuts where made in [Helpers/helpers-log.php](../../Helpers/helpers-log.php)

 ```php
 # Log every line with Logger::getInstance()